Education

 Impact of Politics on Education (Nigeria A case Study)

 There is a thin line between politics and education and according to Ijov et.al, Politics fashions education and education modifies politics.
-And because of the relationship, there are impact of politics on education which is discussed in this article.
-Some of the relationship between politics and education that was mentioned by Ijov et. al include amongst many:
+Because of the relationship, there are impact of politics on education which is discussed in this article.
+Some of the relationships between politics and education that were mentioned by Ijov et. al include amongst many others:

 • Every education system has political goals